Trendit-website/Trendit-api/backend/README.md

 ```

-### Create a New Item
+### Create (Upload) a New Item
 **Endpoint:** `/api/items/new`
 **HTTP Method:** POST
 **Description:** Create a new item.
 This endpoint requires JWT authentication.
+**Login Required:** True

+To create(upload) an item, you need to send a form data to this endpoint.
-following the example above, you can send form data with the necessary fields to this endpoint `/api/items/new`:
+Following the example above on how to send form data, you can send form data with the necessary fields to this endpoint /api/items/new:
 ```
 item_type: "product", // either product or service
 name: "Gorgeous Fresh Chips",